 Who is the Aspiring Clinical Psychologists Access Scheme for?

 The Aspiring Clinical Psychologists Access Scheme is for anyone who:

-- Had additional responsibilities that means unpaid experience is not a practical option
+- Had additional responsibilities that means unpaid experience is not a practical option ((for example, caring responsibilities)

 - Has had less support to further in their education.
 For example, you are the first generation in your family to go to university

 - Does not have family support

 Please note that applicants with lived experience of mental health difficulties are valued and encouraged to apply.

 How does the Aspiring Clinical Psychologists Access Scheme work?

 The Aspiring Clinical Psychologists Access Scheme provides paid clinical experience for psychology graduates from underrepresented backgrounds in clinical psychology.
 These posts are part of a specifically designed programme to provide valuable experience, insight and preparation for the next step to a substantive role such as a paid assistant psychologist post.
 This in turn should be part of the route map to achieving a Doctorate in Clinical Psychology.

 In accordance with the British Psychological Society (BPS) guidelines for assistant psychology posts, there will be emphasis on gaining clinical experience and working within an established competency framework and ethical practice.
 As a member of the psychology team, you may be invited to attend meetings and join in CPD events.